JetBrains/p2p-games/README.md

 This project is a platform of several simple-but-popular tabletop games.

-For further information please check our [wiki](https://github.com/JetBrains/p2p-games/wiki)
+For further information please check out our [wiki](https://github.com/JetBrains/p2p-games/wiki)